How to Apply | FAQs | Grant-writing Advice | Apply

 What is the best way to answer the questions about our production and post-production plan, schedule and needs?

 Tell us your timeline, as specific as possible.
 Tell us about your collaborators, briefly.
-(We don’t need bios, just that an editor is on board, or a DOP, or whatever is crucial).
+(We don’t need bios, just that an editor is on board, or a DP, or whatever is crucial).
 Most importantly, relate your answer to the grants for which you are applying.
 If you are seeking a cash grant, what will the cash be spent on?
 If you are seeking an equipment or service grant, how will the grant serve your project specifically?

 If making fiction based on improv, tell us the core story you have in mind, the feeling you’re trying to discover, the idea you’re exploring, or the tone you’re setting.
 Tell us what you are telling the actors to start them in the process and what do you do to take them from scene to scene?
 How will you build this improvisation?
 What will you shoot?
 Where will you be?
 What problems do you hope to tackle?

 Similarly, if making non-fiction, tell us what drew you to this subject.
 What emotions, ideas, or stories?
 How do you hope to capture it?
 Through purely observational footage?
 With or without language?
 With voice over?
 With titles?
-Will it be structured by a plot, or through a series of characters, or by different themes within the subject matter (ex. a section on health care law, then a section on the pharmaceutical industry), or by some over-arching structure (ex.
+Will it be structured by a plot, or through a series of characters, or by different themes within the subject matter (ex. a section on health care law, then a section on the pharmaceutical industry), or by some overarching structure (ex.
 “A day in the life of…”).
 You may not know exactly, yet, but how are you planning your shoots or approaching your editing process?

 Need More Advice?